rickardlindberg/rickardlindberg.me/writing/output-tracking-vs-mocks/index.template.markdown

 ## The Mock version

-Let's contrast how the first test case can be written using mocks and stubs instead.
+Let's contrast how the first test can be written using mocks and stubs instead.
 Here it is again:

 $:output:python:
 """